desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Child DNS Operator-side

+* A (LUA-scripted) implementation of bootstrapping record synthesis in PowerDNS is available at https://github.com/desec-io/desec-ns/pull/46.

+* This implementation is used for several ten thousand zones at `_signal.ns1.desec.io` and `_signal.ns2.desec.org`.

+* Cloudflare has implemented bootstrapping record synthesis for all signed customer zones.

 * Knot DNS supports manual creation of non-apex CDS/CDNSKEY records.

-* PowerDNS supports manual creation of non-apex CDS/CDNSKEY records.

-* Proof-of-concept Signaling Domains with several thousand Signaling Names exist at `_signal.ns1.desec.io` and `_signal.ns2.desec.org`.

-* Another DNS operator has implemented the protocol (synthesizing Signaling Records for a significant number of domains).

-* The authors are planning to develop a tool for automatic generation of signaling records.

 ## Parental Agent-side

+* SWITCH (.ch, .li) has implemented authentication of consumed CDS records based on this draft.

+* Some other registries/registrars (e.g. .cl, GoDaddy) are working on implementations of the protocol.

 * A tool to retrieve and process Signaling Records for bootstrapping purposes, either directly or via zone walking, is available at
   <https://github.com/desec-io/dsbootstrap>.
   The tool outputs the validated DS records which then can be added to the Parent zone.

-* Some registries/registrars (e.g. .cl, GoDaddy) are working on
-  implementations of the protocol.

 # Security Considerations